microsoft/aitour26-LTG151-build-trustworthy-ai-with-systematic-evaluations-in-azure-ai-foundry/README.md

 By the end of this session, learners will be able to:

-- Describe what Observability is, and why it is critical for building trustworthy AI applications end-to-end.
-- Describe the different types of Evaluators, and how they help developers assess quality, safety and performance in agentic AI.
+1. Understand the E2E Observability support in Azure AI Foundry
+1. Explore and use built-in evaluators for quality & safety
+1. Explore and use built-in evaluators for agentic AI
+1. Create and run evaluations on their own models and agents
-- Run evaluations on their target model or application - then view and analyze relevant results in the Azure AI Foundry portal
+1. View and analyze evaluation results in Azure AI Foundry
-- Understand how Azure AI Foundry delivers end-to-end observability support through a rich set of tools and features.

 ### **Technologies Used**